al1brn/geonodes/docs/arrow.md

 ```

 The extrude method returns the extrudes edges and the side faces.
 The faces are useless for now.
-In the final version will set material to the faces and we will collect the faces.
+In the final version we will set material to the faces and we will collect the faces.

 The next extrusion step is to extrude the edges downwards and outwards.
-It the schema above, we are a points `Q'` and want to extrude to point `Q''`.
+It the scheme above, we are at points `Q'` and want to extrude to point `Q''`.
 The direction of extrusion is given by the vector `QQ'`.
 The amount of extrusion is given by the maths.